maoschanz/drawing/CONTRIBUTING.md

 Glade also removes all comments, which are essential to the generation of the translation files.
 It also removes some of the empty containers meant to be filled by the python code, thus breaking the app.
-Do not use Glade.
+Please do not use Glade here.

 ##### Design guidelines